Using Certificate Analyzer, Results and Recovery (CARR) Script to fix certificate related issues in NSX

 To replace certs on Edges, the Edge cluster name must be specified.

-During certificate replacement, it's possible vMotion to the Host may not be possible.
+During certificate replacement, it's possible, vMotion to the Host may not be possible.

 It's recommended to start with one cluster and validate functionality.

-Existing datapath flows through the Edge and Host are expected not to experience disruption.
+Existing datapath flows through the Edge and Host are not expected to experience disruption.

 e.g.